UsmannArshad/React/Forms(07)/Readme.txt

 useBlur have an object touched.It keep the record of field that we touched.Now it will not give error on all of the fields.See code and documentation for more.

+Sometime its very time taking to write value:{formik.values.firstname}
+then onChange and onBlrr:{handleBlurr} we will simply write {...formik.getFieldProps('firstname)}